Three Fundamental Questions in Modern Infinite-Domain Constraint Satisfaction: Introduction

 One such assumption is that the template $\struct{A}$, or even the structure $\struct{B}$ in which it is first-order defined, has \emph{no algebraicity}.
-It is present virtually everywhere in the infinite-domain CSP literature~\cite{MMSNP-Journal}; and in particular an important prerequisite in most of the general results of the theory of \emph{smooth approximations} developed by Mottet and Pinsker~\cite{mottet2024smooth}, as well as in all results of Bodirsky and Greiner~\cite{bodirsky2020complexity,bodirsky2021tractable} about CSPs of \emph{generic superpositions} of theories.
-We say that a structure $\struct{A}$ has \emph{no algebraicity} (in the group-theoretic sense) if, for every $k\geq 1$ and every tuple $\bar{a}\in A^k$, the automorphisms of $\struct{A}$ which stabilize $\bar{a}$ do not stabilize any $a'\notin \bar{a}$.
-In $\omega$-categorical structures this is the case if and only if, for every $k\geq 1$, every tuple $\bar{a}\in A^k$, and every $a'\notin \bar{a}$, it is not possible to first-order define the unary relation $\{a'\}$ using $\bar{a}$ as parameters; in other words, any non-trivial first-order property relative to $\bar{a}$ is always satisfied by infinitely many elements, which implies that some arguments become easier compared to finite structures (whereas naturally, many other arguments become harder).
-We will show that the following strengthening of this property (for model-complete cores, see Proposition~\ref{prop:CSP_injective_no_algebraicity} in Section~\ref{section:datalog_injectivity}) can be assumed when resolving Conjecture~\ref{conj:bodirsky_pinsker}: a structure $\struct{A}$ is \emph{CSP-injective} if every finite structure that homomorphically maps to $\struct{A}$ also does so injectively; in other words, if there is a solution to an instance of $\CSP(\struct{A})$, then there is also an injective one.
-CSP-injectivity played an essential role in the universal-algebraic proof of the complexity dichotomy for Monotone Monadic SNP~\cite{MMSNP-Journal} and, more recently, certain finitely bounded homogeneous uniform hypergraphs~\cite{mottet_et_al:LIPIcs.ICALP.2024.148}. \begin{example} The template $(\mathbb Q;<)$ from Example~\ref{ex:properties_of_q} is CSP-injective because a digraph maps homomorphically to $(\mathbb Q;<)$ if and only if it is acyclic; in this case there is always an injective homomorphism.
-It is a model-complete core, and hence has no algebraicity by Proposition~\ref{prop:CSP_injective_no_algebraicity} in Section~\ref{section:datalog_injectivity}.
-Its expansion $(\mathbb Q;<)_{I_4}$ by the relation has the same automorphisms, and hence no algebraicity; it is no more CSP-injective by Propositions~\ref{prop:pol_and_CSP_injectivity} and~\ref{prop:expans_datalog}.
-The equivalence relation with countably many classes of size 2 has algebraicity: any automorphism stabilizing some element $a$ must also stabilize the other element of its class. \end{example}
+It is present virtually everywhere in the infinite-domain CSP literature; and in particular an important prerequisite in most of the general results of the theory of \emph{smooth approximations} developed by Mottet and Pinsker~\cite{mottet2024smooth}, as well as in all results of Bodirsky and Greiner~\cite{bodirsky2020complexity,bodirsky2021tractable} about CSPs of \emph{generic superpositions} of theories.
+We will show that the following strengthening of this property (for model-complete cores, see Proposition~\ref{prop:CSP_injective_no_algebraicity}) can be assumed when resolving Conjecture~\ref{conj:bodirsky_pinsker}: a structure $\struct{A}$ is \emph{CSP-injective} if every finite structure that homomorphically maps to $\struct{A}$ also does so injectively; in other words, if there is a solution to an instance of $\CSP(\struct{A})$, then there is also an injective one.
+CSP-injectivity played an essential role in the universal-algebraic proof of the complexity dichotomy for Monotone Monadic SNP~\cite{MMSNP-Journal} and, more recently, certain finitely bounded homogeneous uniform hypergraphs~\cite{mottet_et_al:LIPIcs.ICALP.2024.148}.